 It is crucial that positive relationships between My Midwife & Me and the insurer are maintained and My Midwife & Me is experienced at developing and maintaining proactive, positive relationships in this area.

-Does My Midwife & Me offer pro-rata payment plans for midwives joining part way through the year?
+Does My Midwife & Me offer payment plans?

 Does My Midwife & Me offer any discounts?

-Does the indemnity cover all the services I offer, including Lactation Consultancy and Frenotomy, hypnobirthing, MAM 3 Step Rewind Therapy and various complementary therapies that I use antenatally and during birth such as aromatherapy and acupuncture?
+Does the indemnity cover all the services I offer, including Lactation Consultancy, hypnobirthing, MAM 3 Step Rewind Therapy and various complementary therapies that I use antenatally and during birth such as aromatherapy and acupuncture?

 Does My Midwife & Me cover public liability insurance?

 Can I only use the My Midwife & Me insurance for the intrapartum period?

 All MM&M members are expected to be compliant with the systems and processes.
 These are made available to view prior to joining the organisation and by signing the membership agreement, you are signing to be compliant with all standard operating procedures.

 The information sharing agreements are made available for midwives to use to ensure that women consent to the sharing of information.
 Patient identifiable information is not shared with the insurer – all women are allocated a code to ensure that the information is confidential.
 The code can then be used by MM&M to identify the woman, and her midwife, if a serious incident occurs.
 Information sharing is crucial to ensure that the governance processes can be enacted if a serious incident occurs or a claims process is initiated.